adekola/cssnotes/Typography.md

 #####Typeface vs Font
 A _typeface_ is what you see, how the text looks, feels and reads.
 A _font_ on the other hand is a file which contains a typeface.
-It is a font that allows the computer access a typeface.
+It is a font that allows the computer to access a typeface.
 A useful analogy is to think of a font as a CD and typeface as a song.
 Font is what you use, Typeface is what you see or experience.

 In building a website, the two most important factors affecting the look and legibility of the website are: **typeface** and **text color**